-In order to establish a functional due diligence process, both the OECD Guidances on Conflicts and Child Labour advice firms to implement five core steps.
+In order to establish a functional due diligence process, the OECD Guidance on Responsible Business Conduct provides a six-step process.
 The current Guidance reiterates the same advice.
+In that regard, it differs from older guidelines published by other raw materials industries7.

-Flowchart 1: The five core steps of a due diligence process
+Flowchart 1: The six core steps of a due diligence process